 What is block design?

 Designing by block can also be called designing by module.
-Whereas some designers focus on pages and templates, module design means to design the different segments needed on a page.
+Whereas some designers focus on pages and templates, module design involves designing the different segments needed on a page.

 With multiple different sections designed, coders and developers can then create each module and compile them in different sequences to create unique pages and templates.

 Think of modules like lego.
-With block design, you can use your unique building blocks to create a number of uniquely designed pages that still fit within your brand, since they use the same elements, colours, and other design aspects.
+With block design, you can use your unique building blocks to very-easily create a number of ‘different’ pages that still fit within your brand, since they use the same elements, colours, and other design aspects.

-1) Page layout designs can be a false indicator of effort
+1. Page layout designs can varied with minimum effort

 Creating multiple page layouts sounds like a lot of design work, but if they look more or less the same, or follow a branded style, it can be a false indicator of effort.
 Designers can construct different page layouts by copying certain elements and tweaking others so that it works as a different page.

-For example, if you offer different types of solutions, these pages can follow the same layout and have the same structural elements, but look different with a few minor changes.
+For example, if you offer different types of solutions, these pages can follow the same layout and have the same structural elements, but can look different with just a few minor changes.

-Thinking of your design in terms of blocks means that designers can avoid providing multiple sections that are almost all identical, but with minor variations.
-This makes things easier for your designers, more cost efficient for your company, and faster for your development team to put together.
+Using block design means requires fewer design elements and options.
+This makes things easier for your designers, is more cost-efficient for your company, and faster for your development team and content creators to put together.

-Having your website designed in blocks gives us the flexibility to pull together different pages based on elements.
-Instead of having a client give us 10 designs to quote off, we could get an inventory of blocks and still be able to create all the different page layouts the client sees.
+Having your website designed in blocks gives you the flexibility to pull together different pages based on elements.
+Instead of having a client give you 10 designs to quote off, you could get an inventory of blocks and still be able to create all the different page layouts the client sees.

 When you have separate building blocks of a website, that website can grow, shift, and change along with your business.

-Communication & Branding Agency, Enigma, created this helpful video to explain the difference:
+Communication & Branding Agency, Enigma, created this helpful video to explain the block design better: